viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ## Requirements

-Install the binary required to utilize the `cartographer` library on your machine and make it executable by running the following commands according to your machine's architecture:
+Install the binary required to utilize the `cartographer-module` library on your machine and make it executable by running the following commands according to your machine's architecture:

 {{< tabs >}}
 {{% tab name="Linux aarch64" %}}